Your body is readying itself for childbirth.

 You may feel your uterus tightening up.
 It’s its way of having a little workout before delivery.
 Contractions are also a part of the body's preparation work.
 They aren’t dangerous and seldom hurt.

 Some women may begin leaking breast milk now.
 If that happens, you can buy breast pads, as they will usually be used sooner or later.
 It may also be a good idea to buy sanitary pads as you might experience some light bleeding a few weeks after delivery.
-Regular size pads may not perform the same function as before so it’s recommended that you get larger sizes.
-They can be bought at your local pharmacy or from the maternity clinic.
+Regular-size pads may not perform the same function as before so it’s recommended that you get larger sizes.
+They can be bought at your local pharmacy.
 Be sure to have pads on hand so you don’t have to think about them later.